microsoft/tilecode/doc/patterns.md

 ## Projectile Movement

-We want to dog to be able to help as many cats get to the other side of the pond.
+We want the dog to be able to help as many cats get to right side of the pond.
 To do this, the dog must be able to beat back the advance of the pond towards the cats.
 It does so by firing projectiles towards the pond.
 When these projectiles hit the water, they turn the water back into sand.
 When the A button is pressed, we create a projectile and send it a move-right command:

 ![dog shoots](pics/dogShoots.JPG)